georgeyhere/FPGA-Video-Processing/README.md

 The objective of this project is to take 640x480 VGA data from an OV7670 camera and show a filtered image on a VGA monitor using a Gaussian Blur and a Sobel Operator.
 Coded in Vivado and implemented on Artix-7 FPGA.
 Logic runs on 120Mhz clock, camera runs on 24Mhz clock.

-Please the many other git atrocities.
+Pardon the many git atrocities.

 Desired Functionality: